maybenotime/maybenotime.github.io/_pages/about.md

 * Constructing new Benchmarks for low-resource language and emerging NLP domains through crowdsourcing and LLMs annotator.

-* Exploiting Transfer Learning and Self-Supervised Learning to enhance the performance and robustness of models in various NLP tasks.
+* Exploiting Transfer Learning and Self-Supervised Learning to enhance the performance and robustness of models in various NLP tasks, especially in low-resource scenarios.

 * Investigating the drawbacks of Large Language Models and their causes, like Hallucinations and Reversal Curse, to develop strategies for addressing these challenges.